peterpot/openath.github.io/standards.md

 The advantage of this is that one can compute a very rough speed and thus check if the input given is realistic.
 For example, if you are taking online entries and your code for the Masters XC race is just "XC", you have no way to know if a predicted or actual time of "30.15" is realistic.
 But if you know you are talkin about a 5 mile race, it's pretty clear that 30:15 was intended, and you can either reject or "fix" the input depending on your philosophy.

 The <a href="http://www.iaaf.org/records/toplists/">IAAF web site</a> uses 'slugs' - URL components - such as 'one-mile' and 'high-jump'.
 These are certainly useful and could be added to a standard.

-There is an issue with using "Discipline" for these events, since UKA/IAAF has already defined the above as "Events".
-The athletics disciplines are Track (includes track and field events), Road, Race Walking and a group of disciplies covering Cross-Country, Trail, Fell/Hill and Mountain (not the same level of standardisation here).

 The short codes will be OK for results but not for instance in competition programmes.
 There it might be better to have standard short descriptions e.g. Shot Put, 100m Hurdles